Transverse acetabular ligament

 Definition

-The transverse acetabular ligament bridges the acetabular notch, which is a gap found inferiorly within the margin of the hip bone’s acetabulum.
+The transverse acetabular ligament spans the inferior aspect of the acetabulum and bridges the acetabular notch, which is a gap found inferiorly within the margin of the hip bone’s acetabulum.

 When the transverse acetabular ligament crosses the acetabular notch, it forms a small space between the ligament and the bone, facilitating the entry of nutrient vessels into the hip joint.